cryptocap/cryptocap-api/README.md

 ### transfer
 A registered user can transfer funds from his account to another user, or to an IBAN account number by issuing the `transfer` operation with the following parameters:

-* `destination` - the public address or IBAN account number of the recipient.
+* `recipient` - the public address or IBAN account number of the recipient.
 * `currency` - the fiat currency code of the funds to be transferred.
 * `amount` - the amount of funds to be transferred.

-Internal transfers are processed instantly.
-On a successful transfer, the server will send both the sender and recipient an identical `transfer` message with the following data:
+The server will respond by sending a `transfer` message to both the sender and recipient (if the recipient is another user).
+Containing the following details:

-* `txid` - Transaction ID
+* `id` - Transaction ID
+* `dateCreated` - the unix-epoch timestamp that the transfer was initiated
-* `timestamp` - the unix-epoch timestamp of the transfer
+* `dateUpdated` - the unix-epoch timestamp that the transfer was last updated
-* `sender` - the public address of the sender
+* `sender` - the public address or IBAN of the sender
-* `destination` - the public address of the recipient
+* `recipient` - the public address or IBAN of the recipient
 * `currency` - the fiat currency code of the funds transferred
 * `amount` - the amount of funds transferred

-Transfers to IBAN accounts take longer to process.
-When submitted, the server will respond to the sender with a `transfer` message similar to the above, but with an additional `status` field set to `pending`.
-When the transfer is processed, a followup `transfer` message will be issued to the sender with the `status` set to either `complete` or `failed`.
-If the transfer failed, a `message` field will contain a description of the reason the transfer failed.

-Deposits from IBAN accounts will trigger a `transfer` message to be sent to the user.
-The `sender` field will show the IBAN account the originated the deposit.
+* `isCompleted` - a True or False value indicating whether the transfer has been completed.
+* `isFailed` - a True or False value indicating whether the transfer completed successfully or failed.

+While transfers are being processed, the sender and recipients may receive multiple updates in the form of additional `transfer` messages.
+If the transfer affects the balance of an account, the recipient will also receive an `account` message updating the balances of the accounts.